Aerial Photo of RCAF Station Sea Island - August 1945

 In June 1942, aerodrome defence platoons were established on Canada’s West Coast as part of the West Coast Air Defence Command.

 The Permanent Married Quarters (PMQs) for families of the Royal Canadian Army Service Corps (RCASC) were located on Sea Island’s East and West Boulevard, off Doherty and Airport Road.
 A few hutments (encampments of huts) for army service personnel were also located off McDonald and Grauer Road on Sea Island.
 The hutments consisted of 60’ x 24’ wood, tar-paper sheathed huts, some with cedar shingle siding.

 Grant Thompson said that the army camp off Doherty Road was still there well in the 1950's because Jim Neilson, a former resident of Sea Island, lived there until they were able to move into the new RCAF PMQs which were built during the Korean War (1950-1953).

 To read or listen to military veterans once posted to RCAF Sea Island or RCAF Vancouver go to the Memory Project website.
 Enter Sea Island in the search field, and you will get close to 100 veterans speaking of their military experiences, including being posted to Sea Island.

 Photo: City of Richmond Archives

-In her book, "Bridge to the World: The Life and Times of Sea Island" published by the City of Richmond Archives, Mary Keen writes that military use of the airport continued after WWII when the Cold War of the 1950's saw a return to training exercises at RCAF Station Sea Island.
+In her book, "Bridge to the World: The Life and Times of Sea Island" published by the City of Richmond Archives (see the attached PDF, 3MB), Mary Keen writes that military use of the airport continued after WWII when the Cold War of the 1950's saw a return to training exercises at RCAF Station Sea Island.

 Bridge to the World